Quick start

 Targeting markup inside sequences

-Several tools allow you to constrain primer placement directly inside the sequence by adding markup.
+Several tools allow you to constrain primer placement directly inside the sequence by adding markup characters.

-Square brackets ([, ]) can mark regions where primer binding or variants should be evaluated.
+Square brackets ([, ]) mark regions where primer binding or variants should be evaluated.

 ...ACCTG [A/T] GGTCA...